gvwilson/thirdbit/src/fiction/iffy/index.md

-fingers flying as she made final corrections to her program or maybe tried to take manual control of the sentry bot, Iffy couldn't tell, she just knew that her nose was bleeding and every muscle and organ in her body was juddering and the pressure around her temples was back.
+fingers flying as she made final corrections to her program or maybe tried to take manual control of the sentry bot, Iffy couldn't tell, she just knew that every organ in her body was juddering and the pressure around her temples was back.
 Was she going to die?
 Was this how her olders had felt